IBM-Cloud/docs/services/ContinuousDelivery/pipeline_about.md

 ### Deploy jobs

 Deploy jobs upload your project to Bluemix as an app and are accessible from a URL.
-After a project is deployed, you can find the deployed app on your Bluemix Dashboard.
+After a project is deployed, you can find the deployed app on your Bluemix dashboard.

 Deploy jobs can deploy new apps or update existing apps.
 Even if you first deployed an app by using another method, such as the Cloud Foundry command line interface or the run bar in the Web IDE, you can update the app by using a deploy job.
 To update an app, in the deploy job, use that app's name.